NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/kronosaurus_exercise.rst

  #.
 You can put any name you want for the "scenario".
 The default model run is 5 days but you can do shorter or longer model runs.
 Most weathering for non-continuous spills happens within a 5 day period.

  #.
-Clicking the "oil" button brings up the oil library (WARNING: still in draft form) You can type "Abu Safah" in the search box or simply scroll down and select the oil.
+Clicking the "oil" button brings up the oil database (WARNING: still in draft form) You can type "Abu Safah" in the search box or simply scroll down and select the oil.

-      *You might want to take a few minutes to play around with the library.
+      *You might want to take a few minutes to play around with the database.
-      For those of you familiar with ADIOS2, you will notice many new features such as selection by oil property, grouping the oils into categories, assigning default generic oils and scoring the quality of the available data.* For more information about oil selection form, see:
+      For those of you familiar with ADIOS2, you will notice many new features such as selection by oil property, grouping the oils into product types, and scoring the quality of the available data.* For more information about oil selection form, see:
       :ref:`Selecting an Oil <selecting_an_oil>`

  #.
 Next, hit the spill button.
 This will bring up the screen to enter the spill data.

       *Currently, the model only supports "instantaneous" releases (releases that happen in an hour or less), and "continuous" spills.
 However, soon the model will support well-blowouts, pipeline ruptures and sunken vessels.
 If you run the model in trajectory mode, it will also support spatially varying releases.*

-    For this exercise, choose a 2500 bbl instantaneous release and set the uncertainty to maximum.
-WebGNOME will do multiple runs using different release amounts.
+    For this exercise, choose a 2500 bbl instantaneous release.
+Then load in the oil file you downloaded from the ADIOS oil database.

  #.
 Selecting the "water" button allows input of the properties of the water environment.
 Spilled oil fate varies depending on water temperature, salinity, and wave height.
 For this exercise, use 25 C for water temperature and leave the rest at default, but look at other options that are available.